 1.2.4 Improvements over recent LCAs

-Several improvements were made in LCA of the V110 turbine in 2015 compared to the assessment of the Mark8 turbine in 2011 (Vestas, 2011), which are also included in this assessment and summarised again below.
-Two further improvements are also made for this 2015 study.
+Several improvements were made in LCA of the 2MW Mk10 turbines in 2015 (Vestas, 2015b,c), which are also included in this assessment and summarised again below.
+Two further improvements are also made for this 2018 study.

 Data improvements: